HealthCatalyst/Fabric.Cashmere/guides/using-cashmere-bits.md

 The Cashmere project aims to deliver lightweight and bulletproof components for your applications.
 As part of that commitment, components that require additional third-party dependencies are not included in the main Cashmere NPM package.
-Leveraging industry-standard third-party packages, though, helps keep our maintenance workload lighter and prevent us from reinventing the wheel.
+Leveraging industry-standard third-party packages, though, helps keep our maintenance workload lighter and prevents us from reinventing the wheel.
 That's where Cashmere Bits come in.

 Cashmere Bits are independently packaged and installed Cashmere-family components, hosted by